Diganta165/adv_mobile_application_assesment1/README.md

 ### 7. Dashboard
 - User can see total categories and total book numbers
+- Usder can see recent books and recent notes

 ### 7. Dark Mode
 - User can toggle between dark mode and light mode by clicking on the top right icon